Arduino-IRremote/Arduino-IRremote/README.md

 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
 The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
 This is almost "open collector" and allows connecting of several output pins.

 # Supported IR Protocols
-Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, Mitsubishi, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter.
+Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, MagiQuest, Mitsubishi, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter.

 ## Handling unknown Protocols
 ### Disclaimer